DangerOnTheRanger/Project-Panzee/doc/nmf.md

 Novel Markup Format
 ===================

-Novel Markup Format (NMF) is the markup system used to describe in-engine cutscenes inside Project Panzee.
+The Novel Markup Format (NMF) is the markup system used to describe in-engine cutscenes inside Project Panzee.
 As Project Panzee's story mode follows a similar flow and level of interactability to that of the average visual novel - outside of battles, at least - inspiration for NMF's syntax was taken from similar efforts made with